 *ETA: I now have a WHOLE BOOK on gluten free bread!
 It’s called Gluten-Free on a Shoestring Bakes Bread, and it’s filled with full color photos and step-by-steps, and a recipe for every sort of shaped bread and loaf you could ever want!
 Gluten free bread will NEVER be the same!

 Have the book and looking for some advice on the recipes?
 There is a whole page on the blog dedicated to Gluten Free Bread FAQs (and answers!).

 Here are my Top 10 Secrets to Baking Great Gluten-Free Bread with yeast.
 Looking for a gluten-free bread recipe?
 Choose from over 60 entries in my Gluten Free Bread Recipe Index.
+There’s even a recipe for tender and light Gluten Free Hawaiian Rolls from Gluten-Free on a Shoestring Bakes Bread!
 Now for those secrets:

 1. Try to avoid making any substitutions the first time you make a gluten free bread recipe, especially one which is unfamiliar to you.
 If you have chosen a recipe that you can only make with substitutions, select another recipe.
 Early failure will sap your motivation.

 2. Bake by weight, not volume.
 Proper proportions make the difference between success and failure.
 A serviceable scale is totally cheap.
 I use this one.
 Finish measuring one ingredient, and hit “tare.”
 It zeroes out the scale.
 Ready for the next ingredient, in the same bowl.
 Precision, easily.
 And in all of my recipes, 1 cup of high-quality all-purpose gluten-free flour = 140 grams.